christopherhendrich/istio-to-asm/README.md

-# Istio to ASM migration example
+# Istio to ASM migration examples

 ## Summary
 This repository will walk through different migration scenarios.
 It is meant to give engineers more to real life scenarios